Running for school board

 Election and Term of Office

-The filing period for school board elections is Monday through Friday of the first full week in June (this is a change from previous years).
+The filing period for school board elections is Monday through Friday of the second full week in May.
+For 2019, that means May 13-17 (see the Secretary of State's election calendar).
 Declarations of candidacy are filed with the county auditor’s elections office, and there is no filing fee.
 If a district is located in more than one county, candidates file in the county where the majority of the district’s residents live.

 Primary election day is the third Tuesday in August and the general election is on the first Tuesday after the first Monday in November.
 If no more than two people file for a position, there is no primary election for that position.
 Newly elected directors take office at the first official board meeting following the certification of election results by the county auditor or county elections officer.